-Through its academic and extracurricular programs, IAS helps to prepare future Africanist scholars and practitioners for careers in development, diplomacy, business, governance, journalism, law, human rights, and academic research and teaching.
+Through its academic and events programming, IAS helps to prepare future Africanist scholars and practitioners for careers in development, diplomacy, business, governance, journalism, law, human rights, and academic research and teaching.
 IAS affiliated faculty are found in nearly all departments and schools on campus.
-Its academic programs include an undergraduate major through the Department of Middle East South Asian and African Studies (MESAAS), an Africa Specialization open to graduate students at the School of International and Public Affairs (SIPA), a Graduate Certificate in African Studies, and a Dual Certificate in African Studies open to undergraduate students at CU and Universite Paris 1.
+Its academic programs include an undergraduate major through the Department of Middle East South Asian and African Studies (MESAAS), an Africa Specialization open to graduate students at the School of International and Public Affairs (SIPA), a Graduate Certificate in African Studies, and a Dual Certificate in African Studies with Universite Paris 1 open to undergraduate students at CU and Universite Paris 1.
 In addition to Africa-related courses offered in CU’s many schools and departments on campus, students may pursue language training in Wolof, Arabic, Pulaar, Swahili, Zulu, and Yoruba.

 IAS seeks to introduce inter- and cross- disciplinary discussions and debates in ways that challenge preexisting assumptions and move the field in new and exciting directions.
 It further seeks to facilitate the development of new terrains of discussion by bringing non-academics (policy makers, artists, activists, journalists) and academics (university professors, independent scholars) into dialogue, such as a debate it hosted in 2009 between Prof. Mahmood Mamdani and human rights activist John Prendergast on the question of international intervention in Africa, and a three-day conference on Islam and World Peace in 2015 & 2016 that brought Muslim clerics, artists, film makers, activists, and academics into dialogue in New York and in Dakar, Senegal.